Techumseh/Hiphopasaurus/README.md

 ##

-Untitled mobile first app for finding places to eat
+Untitled mobile first app for finding biographies on musical artists

 ## Project Description

-This is an mobile first web application to to search music artists and return information about them including Artist Photo
+This is an desktop first web application to to search music artists and return information about them including Artist Photo
 Artist Bio
 Artist Musicography